 MU213s Introduction to Computer Music Can music be expressed in quantifiable terms and still retain the non-quantifiable magic that affects us in such powerful ways?
 We attempt to answer this question by examining the ways composers of computer music have used synthesis techniques, top-down design, algorithmic music generation, and real-time interactivity to create musically meaningful output.
 Students learn how to describe musical processes as algorithms and to use those algorithms to assist in creating their own compositions.
 Composition and sound design are explored using the graphical music programming language Max and other audio manipulation and sequencing applications.Four credit hours.A.
 Hallstrom

 [MU222] Maine's Musical Soundscapes: Ethnography of Maine What are the musical cultures outside of Colby and what are the communities making this music?
-We will engage this question through direct interaction and observation of Maine's ethnic and racial communities.
-Students will learn ethnographic field methods and take field trips to conduct interviews at sites that make up the rich tapestry of Maine's soundscape, including Waterville establishments and Penobscot, Lebanese, Somali, Russian, and French-Canadian communities (the group under study will rotate on a yearly basis).
-Students will present their findings in the form of a documentary film.Four credit hours.A.
+We will engage this question through direct interaction, observation, and engagement with members of Maine's various musical communities.
+Students will learn ethnographic field methods and conduct interviews at sites that make up the rich tapestry of Maine's soundscape, focusing on the Penobscot, Lebanese, Somali, Russian, or Franco-American communities, depending on the year.
+We will consider issues of representation and of conducting fieldwork, culminating in a short documentary film based on the material gathered.Four credit hours.A.

-MU234s From Rockabilly Kings to Lady Gaga: A History of Rock 'n' Roll A survey of rock music, from its roots in country and blues to the postmodern eclecticism of Lady Gaga.
+MU234s From Rockabilly to Grunge: A History of Rock 'n' Roll A survey of rock music, from its roots in country and blues to the alternative rock scene of the 1990s.
 Rock music will be considered in relation to race, sex, gender, drugs, technology, marketing, and politics to better understand its powerful position in constructing, challenging, and reinforcing various positions of identity.
 Students will learn to discuss the musical characteristics of a work, identify its genre and era of composition, and contextualize it within a broader framework of American culture and politics.Four credit hours.A.
 Zelensky

 [MU254] Music of Meditation Study of music, ritual, and meditation in Rinzai Zen Buddhism, monastic Roman Catholicism, and Hinduism.
 Attention to ways communication and apprehension of sacred texts are affected by unique musical and meditative practices and ritual forms.
 Units include (1) discussion of writings by Japanese, Indian, and Western philosophers, musicians, and theorists of language; (2) instruction in the three forms of ritual choreography and meditation techniques; (3) chant instruction and performance.
 Each unit concludes with a required public group performance scheduled outside regular class time.
 Willingness to engage in original research and participate in group chanting and meditation/contemplation exercises is essential.Four credit hours.A.

 MU262s Music in Life, Music as Culture: Introduction to EthnomusicologyProvides students with a theoretical and methodological introduction to ethnomusicology, a discipline that is rooted in exploring music not merely as an aesthetic object, but as a cultural force that reflects and shapes our everyday lives.
-Topics include music and medicine, migration, war, ethnicity, sexuality, and spirituality.
+Topics include music and medicine, migration, war, ethnicity, and spirituality, among others.
 Topics will be explored through a close reading of seminal texts and an examination of relevant theory.
-Students will also learn the fundamentals of conducting ethnographic fieldwork through attending a religious ceremony, attending a concert, and scrutinizing the soundscapes of Colby's campus.Four credit hours.A, I. Zelensky
+Students will also learn the fundamentals of conducting ethnographic fieldwork through attending a religious ceremony and a concert, and creating a podcast based on the soundscapes of Colby's campus.Four credit hours.A, I. Zelensky

 [MU483] Honors Research I Substantial original research or completion of a major creative project under faculty supervision, culminating in a written paper and/or a public presentation.Prerequisite:3.25 overall grade point average, 3.5 major average at the end of the junior year, and permission of the department.Three credit hours.